thegrumpys/odop/docs/Help/gettingStarted.md

 If you are interested in learning about capabilities and concepts, the Rectangular Solid design type is intended as an easy to understand demonstration problem and is a good place to start.

+Note that the [Terminology](terminology) page of the on-line documentation may be helpful with some of the terms utilized here.

 **Launching the program**